Florida Universities Moving to Online Classes Amid Coronavirus Concerns

 Campuses will remain open, but schools are being asked to create plans for online classes as soon as possible.

-Both the University of Florida and Florida State University have announced their plans.
+Both the University of Florida and Florida State University have announced their plans to shift to online classes.

 Faculty will reportedly prepare to deliver their classes online next Wednesday and Thursday as a test should the school decide to make that a permanent move.